makrai/notes/cummis18-speech-health.md

     * slight changes in a speaker’s physical and mental state can affect their ability to control their vocal apparatus, often at a subconscious level
 * active and passive remote sensing technology suitable for health conditions
-* at the intersection of arguably two significant recent advances in computing
+* at the intersection of two arguably significant recent advances in computing
   * ie deep learning and ubiquitous computing
   * ubiquitous computing
     * embedding computational capability (generally microprocessors) into everyday objects to make them effectively communicate
     * minimizes the end user's need to interact with computers
-* small size of collected datasets, it is debatable if the full advantages of
+* datasets are small
   * shared tasks for deep learning systems
     * Computational Paralinguistics Challenge (ComParE) [6, 7, 8, 9, 10, 11]
     * Audio/Visual Emotion Challenge (AVEC) workshops [12, 13, 14, 15]
     * ComParE 2011: recognition of speech affected by intoxication or fatigue,